 The folks at Streamline Mortgage Solutions have created an engaging infographic, showing you the 8 top mortgage trends for millennial homebuyers.
 Take a look!

 The values of homes keep rising and paying such a high price is frustrating.
-The best advice for millennials is to be patient.
+Millennials are also at a high risk of depression and addiction.
+So, the best advice for millennials is to be patient.
 Don’t be tempted to pay for a home that’s not within your price range.
 And when moving, know your budget as well!